 The Social Security Administration has announced several changes that may impact you, even if you don’t currently receive Social Security Benefits.

-- Elimination of Statements: In an effort to cut costs Social Security Statements are no longer mailed to all workers and retirees.
+- Elimination of Statements: To cut costs, Social Security Statements are no longer mailed to all workers and retirees.
 Also, you can no longer request a copy online or by telephone.
-You can view an estimate of your Social Security Benefits by using the SSA’s retirement Estimator at http://ssa.gov/estimator.
+You can view an estimate of your Social Security Benefits by using the SSA’s Retirement Estimator at http://ssa.gov/estimator.

 - Elimination of the do-over option: Individuals will no longer be able to begin payments at age 62, pay back all the benefits received at age 70 without interest, and then reclaim at a higher rate due to delayed claiming.
 Under the new rules, Social Security beneficiaries may withdraw an application for retirement benefits only within 12 months of their first Social Security payment and are limited to one withdrawal per lifetime.